Stealthy20/grocery-shopping-list/docs/TESTING.md

 **Category**
 - User can add new categories.
 - Users can only see their own categories and not other users.
-- Message are displayed when a category are succesfully added.
+- Message are displayed when a category are successfully added.
 - Modal displaying the correct item when deleting.
 - Item gets deleted when accepting the modal.
 - All buttons correctly redirects.